andykent/polypage/readme.markdown

 SETTINGS
 --------
-There aren't any!
+There aren't many!
-It just works.
+It mostly just works.

 Having said that feel free to modify the css styling to work with your wireframes.
 The initial jQuery collection (the 'body'